maxistar/corney/docs/keyboard-helper-ble-v1.md

 silently replacing the owner.

 Telemetry ownership is independent of the active ZMK HID profile.
-Whether the controller keeps a phone helper and a normal BLE host connected simultaneously remains a hardware-verification item.
+Whether the controller keeps a phone helper and a normal BLE host connected simultaneously was not verified on hardware and is not a version 1 product guarantee.
+Clients must handle connection failure or busy state without disrupting normal HID behavior.
 Every new owner starts a fresh sequence epoch and receives an authoritative layer snapshot marked `STREAM_START | SNAPSHOT` before live events.

 ## Local verification